HemaxiN/3DYOLO/README.md

 ## Training

-To train the model follow the steps provided in the jupyter notebook (https://github.com/HemaxiN/3DYOLO/blob/main/3DTinyYolo.ipynb).
+To train the model follow the steps provided in the [jupyter notebook](https://github.com/HemaxiN/3DYOLO/blob/main/3DTinyYolo.ipynb).

 ## Requirements